 This gives them plenty of opportunity to ask a Community Champion to verify them at the event, as well as hear from other Stitch members about why they should join.

-Note that they can only come to events that are "open" to Basic members, not to members-only Stitch events.
+Note that they can only come to events that are "open" to Public members, not to members-only Stitch events.
 And while they can come to the event, they cannot communicate online on Stitch until they are verified.